XRPLF/xrpl-dev-portal/content/rippled.md

 ## account_objects ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/399c43cae6e90a428e9ce6a988123972b0f03c99/src/ripple/rpc/handlers/AccountObjects.cpp "Source")

-The `account_objects` command returns the raw ledger format for all objects owned by an account, such as [outstanding offers](transactions.html#lifecycle-of-an-offer), trust lines in non-default state, and tickets (which are part of forthcoming multi-sign code).
+The `account_objects` command returns the raw [ledger format][] for all objects owned by an account, such as [outstanding offers](transactions.html#lifecycle-of-an-offer), trust lines in non-default state, and tickets (which are part of forthcoming multi-sign code).
 For getting the balance of an account's trust lines, we recommend [`account_lines`](#account-lines) instead.

+[ledger format]: ripple-ledger.html

 #### Request Format ####
 An example of the request format: